mackadamian/mailbeez-documentation/pages/03.documentation/10.tutorials/01.pro-template-coupons/default.en.md

 ## Personalized Coupons

-The MailBeez [Coupon Generator](/documentation/configbeez/config_coupon_engine) is used as a sub-module of all MailBeez modules to generate and send personalized coupons.
+The MailBeez [Coupon Generator](/documentation/configbeez/config_coupon_engine) is a sub-module of all MailBeez coupon modules.
+It allows you to generate and send personalized coupons.

-As an example, we'll use the module [coupon: Birthday Greetings](/documentation/mailbeez/coupon_birthday) to go through the configuration steps.
-This procedure can be applied to all other MailBeez modules with a coupon function.
+We'll use the module [Birthday Greetings Coupon](/documentation/mailbeez/coupon_birthday) as an example, to show the configuration steps for setting up coupons.
+This procedure can be applied to all other MailBeez modules with a couponing function.

 ## How it works

-The MailBeez coupon generator generates new coupons based on a configured template.
+The MailBeez Coupon Generator generates new coupons based on a configured template.
 The generated coupon is a copy of the template coupon, but the **expiration date** and **coupon code** are generated individually.
-This ensures that every customer receives a personal coupon code that is only valid as long as the respective module (for example, "Coupon: Birthday Greetings") has been configured.
+This ensures that every customer receives a unique coupon code that is only valid as long as has been configured in the respective module (for example, "Birthday Greetings Coupon").

 ## Creating a Template Coupon